UnionOfRAD/manual/en/configuration/servers/iis.md

 5. Click "Import".
 6. On the right hand side, click "Apply".

-Your Lithium application should now be accessible via IIS.
+Your li3 application should now be accessible via IIS.

 ## Notes